CAR INSURANCE

 Ukraine Humanitarian Appeal

-No, our motor insurance policy will provide, at minimum, third party liability coverage for the duration of the insurance policy.
-However, we encourage you to check your policy documents carefully for limits of coverage and policy exclusions.
-In addition, we encourage you to familiarise yourself with regulations around the cross-border transport of goods and abide by any travel advice issued by the Foreign, Commonwealth & Development Office.
+Although, we encourage you to check your policy documents carefully for limits of coverage and policy exclusions.
+We also encourage you to familiarise yourself with regulations around the cross-border transport of goods and abide by any travel advice issued by the Foreign, Commonwealth & Development Office.